 - Supporting and encouraging colleagues still using unclaimed bodies to install body donation programs.

-- A list of all countries of the world and information regarding their current status of body donation will soon be published and will also be put on the FICEM website in an updated online version.
+- A list of all countries of the world and information regarding their current status of body donation has been published and is regularly updated on the FICEM website.